 |Aug 03|| |

-Julian Boshier will be in attendance for a Q+A following the screening.
+Julian Boshier will be in attendance to introduce the screening.

 Head Like a Hole stormed across the national consciousness in a blizzard of outrage, stunts and gigs in the early 90s.
 Any band as thunderously loud and theatrically confrontational as HLAH, with such a history of implosion, tragedy and resurrection, is going to have a story worth telling.